elainehowyl/tgc-projectone-studio-ghibli/README.md

 ## Introduction

 This is a project where I am required to create a website with the knowledge of HTML, CSS and Javascript.
-The theme that I chose is a ticketing platform for an exhibition that is hosted by both Art Science Museum and Studio Ghibli.
+The theme that I've chosen is a ticketing platform for an exhibition that is hosted by both Art Science Museum and Studio Ghibli.

 ## Motivation